Skip to main content

 • .cursorignore

-• Claude Code permissions.deny Read rules
+• Claude permissions.deny rules

-See the Models page for more details.
+See the Models page for the full capability matrix.

 What Translates Cleanly